 - Republic Day, October 29, 2022.

-You’ve gathered the most important information about import from Turkey to the US and the EU.
+You’ve gathered the most important information about importing from Turkey to the US and the EU.

 Check holidays in other countries!